isomerpages/imda-sgdigitaloffice/_programmes/hawkers-go-digital.md

 |NTUC FoodFare Cooperative (Our Tampines Hub, Pasir Ris Central, Kampung Admiralty, Bukit Panjang)|$0.50 Hot Kopi/Tea when patrons purchase any items from stalls from the hawker centre.
 Just show the receipt or item purchased to buy the drinks at $0.50.| 6 Aug 2021 - 13 Aug 2021
 |Fei Siong Social Enterprise | Enjoy a can of free YEO when you walk in and order food/drinks at 30 participating hawker centres.|On National Day, 9 Aug 2021
 |FMAS (hawker centres)|For every walk in order at eligible stalls, 1 Yeo’s bottle drink will be given out to patron as gift |On National Day, 9 Aug

+#### Taking your business into the future
+NEA Hawker centres (including cooked food and market stalls), HDB coffee shops and JTC industrial canteens are an irreplaceable part of Singapore’s food culture—and always will be.

+To help our hawkers safely operate in the post-COVID future, we’ve lined up a few initiatives to get things started.

 #### Go contactless, go e-payment!
 In these extraordinary times, maintaining public health and safety is a top priority.
 To help stallholders reduce physical contact with their customers, we encourage adoption of the SGQR <sup>[1](#1)</sup>, unified e-payment solution.